Accident at Work Solicitors

 Can I make an accident at work claim?

-If you’ve been injured at work in an accident that wasn’t your fault in the last three years, you could be able to claim for compensation.
+You could be able to claim compensation if you were injured at work in an accident that wasn’t your fault in the last three years.

 No matter where you work, you have the right to a safe working environment.
-Employers can help prevent injuries in the workplace by following health and safety guidance – identifying and addressing any potential hazards.
+Employers can help prevent injuries in the workplace by following safety guidance.

 Unfortunately, many employers don’t prioritise employee safety.
 There are countless ways your employer could put you in danger at work, including: